Where your math skills are waiting to be unleashed

 - Insert the numbers from the given set into the empty squares so each adjacent three numbers when calculated together satisfy the Equa demands for both the row and column.

-- Numbers can be calculated in any combination, but keep in mind the mathematical order of operations:
+- Numbers can be calculated in any combination, but keep in mind the mathematical order of operations as you calculate:

 - First perform any calculations inside parentheses, if they exist.